JoeSuber/Unit-on-That/README.md

   and show them whatever units are appropriate in the dict.

 deal with Imperial weights / measures
-- all in ounces / inches until you need to translate for user-comprehension
+- you can use all ounces / inches until you need to translate for user-comprehension

 cooking volumes
-- ie. gallons, cups in 234234215 teaspoons?
+- ie. gallons, cups, tablespoons in 234234215 teaspoons?

 heck, even metric
 - benefits from having the units tagged,
 - then use another instance with conversions built in for your Imperialist users.

-use instances of this with different unit-list-depth to show how much of one top-unit is in another.
+If dealing with metric-to-imperial or imperial-to-metric you need only convert the finest-grained units once

+- use just your required precicion (as long as that requirement doesn't approach the bit-depth of the number-types you are using) Then let Unit-on-That do the rest of the work.
+If a nanosecond is 1.017 feet of lightspeed travel in a vacuum...

 __main__:

+- example below: note that the .92... part is discarded as it is smaller than the smallest unit

 - between 1000000000 sec, and 1383112218.92 sec
 - (0.921365022659 = fractional sec from given 383112218.921)